lawrennd/old_talks/_ai/includes/embodiment-factors-tedx.md

 \include{_ai/includes/embodiment-factors-table.html}

+\notes{\figure{\include{_ai/includes/embodiment-factors-table.html}}{Embodiment factors are the ratio between our ability to compute and our ability to communicate.
+Jean Dominique Bauby suffered from locked-in syndrome.
+The embodiment factors show that relative to the machine we are also locked in.}{embodiment-factors-table}

 \notes{Let me explain what I mean.
 Claude Shannon introduced a mathematical concept of information for the purposes of understanding telephone exchanges.

 Information has many meanings, but mathematically, Shannon defined a bit of information to be the amount of information you get from tossing a coin.